-The Firm has policies and procedures governing Irish accounting and auditing practice.
+The firm has policies and procedures governing our assurance practice.
 These are regularly updated to reflect new professional developments, changes in our operating environment and emerging external issues, as well as the needs and concerns of the practice.
-These policies cover both professional and regulatory requirements and also reflect the guidance that the Firm provides to its professionals on how best to implement them.
+These policies cover both professional and regulatory requirements and also reflect the guidance that the firm provides to its professionals on how best to implement them.
 They are available in electronic files and databases and are accessible to our people remotely.